NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 and **discuss what each person’s role is** (in preparing the event and in carrying out the event).

+### Contact the Participants
-**Contact the Participants** About a week before (depending on your format also earlier) the training event starts you might want to contact the people that registered to remind them of your training event and provide additional detail/info.
+About a week before the training event starts (depending on your format possibly earlier), you might want to contact the people that registered to remind them of your training event and provide additional detail/info.
 When communicating with a larger group of people, possibly from different institutions, via email, do not put